 1.1 PROBLEM STATEMENT

 Players want to play their best all the time yet golf by its nature yields inconsistent results.
-Its common to shoot over, under, and even par on different holes or to shoot different scores on the same hole played multiple days in a row, yet seemingly at random players get on ‘streaks’ – periods in which the quality of their play consistently exceeds the norm.
+It is common to shoot over, under, and even par on different holes or to shoot different scores on the same hole played multiple days in a row, yet seemingly at random players get on ‘streaks’ – periods in which the quality of their play consistently exceeds the norm.
 The ability to understand the contributing factors behind streaks can provide a competitive advantage in the game of golf.

-In this thesis we propose to generate prototypes of a data mining model, a scoring engine[2] and a player based system which will provide ersopportunities to understand how their play aligns with streaks and what they may modify to improve.
+In this thesis we propose to generate prototypes of a data mining model, a scoring engine[2] and a player based system which will provide golfers opportunities to understand how their play aligns with streaks and what they may modify to improve.

 For this thesis we have used a dataset known as ShotLink®: a proprietary system owned by the PGA Tour that captures multiple data points for every golf course, event, round, and shot struck during golf competition since 2006.
-Using ShotLink data we perform experimentation with some of the data mining algorithms [1] to identify patterns, classify information and produce our base data mining model.
+Using ShotLink data we performed experimentation with some of the state-of-the-art data mining algorithms [1] to identify patterns, classify information and produce our base data mining model.

 Our solution will also include a prototype of a scoring engine [2].
 The scoring engine will use our model to make predictions on new data by running the new data through the model and assigning values to specified data points.
 The quantification provided by the scoring engine is critical in understanding and revealing the impact of data on the model.